Utilizing Improper Gaussian Signaling for Downlink Rate-Splitting Multiple Access systems with Imperfect Successive Interference Cancellation: Achievable Rate Analysis

-To handle non-convexity, we fix $p_1,p_2$ and study impropriety.
+To handle non-convexity, we first fix $p_1,p_2$ and study the degree of signal impropriety $\kappa$.
 At least one private rate constraint must be binding at the optimum, otherwise reallocating power from private to common streams would further increase $R_{c,2}$.
-Thus $R_1=R_{\min}$ or $R_2=R_{\min}$, leading to two cases.
+Thus, we consider either $R_1=R_{\min}$ or $R_2=R_{\min}$.